strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

   2. Tick the box labelled ‘Australian Government Mental Health Response to Bushfire’.

       * This tick box automatically adds/removes the tag when ticked/unticked.
-This functionality will be available by 24 January 2020. .
+This functionality will be available by 24 January 2020.

 The checkbox is on the Episode add and edit screen:

-  * Ticking it will add the ``!br20`` tag to the tag field
+  * Ticking the checkbox will add the ``!br20`` tag to the tag field
   * Typing the ``!br20`` tag into the tag box will also tick the checkbox
   * Unticking the ``!br20`` checkbox will remove the ``!br20`` tag
   * Deleting the ``!br20`` tag from the tag field will also untick the checkbox